 Using straight dish soap as bubble solution:

-I’ve heard for years that when you’re making bubble solution Blue Dawn Original (NON-Concentrated) dish soap is the best brand to use, so I figured if any detergent was going to work as a bubble mix straight out of the bottle, it would be this one.
-Guess what!
-It was GREAT!
+I’ve heard for years that when you’re making bubble solution Blue Dawn Original (NON-Concentrated) dish soap (affiliate link) is the best brand to use, so I figured if any detergent was going to work as a bubble mix straight out of the bottle, it would be this one.

 I poured 1-2 tablespoons into a shallow bowl.
 Just enough to make a small puddle for the girls to dip the end of their bubble pipes in.